-The Victorian High Country is one of Australia’s premiere road cycling destinations.
-From stunning valley roads, to the towering heights of the region’s many mountains, Victoria’s High Country has something to offer all road cyclists.
+Victoria's High Country is one of Australia’s premier road cycling destinations.
+From its stunning valley roads to the towering heights of the mountains and the beautiful towns and villages, the region is a cycling mecca for all roadies.

-When you think of cycling in Mansfield, it is usually as a starting point for the trek to Mt.
-Buller, however that is selling the destination short.
-The roads to Whitfield have to be ridden to be believed, particularly when incorporating either Mansfield, Benalla, or Wangaratta.
-Each corner reveals a different vista as you work your way across the Tolmie Range.
+When most riders think of cycling in Mansfield it is usually as the starting point for the 7 Peaks ride to Mt Buller, but that is selling the destination short.
+There's plenty of riding around here, and road to Whitfield has to be ridden to be believed - each corner reveals a different vista as you work your way across the Tolmie Range.